Izolda Marcinoniene presents 2 case studies on severe thunderstorms over Poland and the Baltic States.

 After the first course on satellite meteorology in 2014 dedicated to the basics of satellite meteorology and satellite interpretation EUMeTrain-EUMETCAL offers a second course that will run October/November 2014.

 This course (October/November 2014) will combine online lectures with a one week classroom phase in Langen (Germany).
 It will concentrate on synoptic image analysis.
 Participants will learn how to classify cloud systems and images features seen in satellite images into conceptual models.
 Practical work under the guidance of experienced forecasters will be the goal of the classroom phase in the second half of the year.

-Both courses can be attended independently.
-While the online course in May/June is free, a course fee of 500 Euro will be demanded for the second course on October for participants attending the classroom session.
-Nevertheless there will be a limitation in the number of course participants for the second part to approximately 20 due to number of available workstations in the classroom.
+A course fee of 500 Euro will be demanded for participants attending the classroom session.
+Nevertheless, there will be a limitation in the number of course participants to 20.